 A Visit to the Academy’s Reading Room

-We have, in fact, expanded the classification system (see this PDF-file, in German) in our open stacks on the topic of ‘Migration and Diversity.’
+We have, in fact, expanded the classification system in our open stacks on the topic of “Migration and Diversity.”
 In contrast to how we classify Jewish history, we’ve chosen to forego regional and historical distinctions.
 Rather, we have tried to render different aspects of debates over the transformation from homogeneous nation states into immigration societies visible: from politics and law, religion, and minorities to education, racism, and discrimination.
 After all, along with the parallels between diaspora identities, there are also significant differences: while German-Jewish history goes back a good two thousand years in places such as Cologne, Frankfurt, Altona, and Berlin, Germany as a country of immigrants dates to a more recent time.
-In addition to this consideration, we wanted to put terms like citizenship and keywords like parallel society into an international perspective right from the start.
+In addition to this consideration, we wanted to put terms like “citizenship” and keywords like “parallel society” into an international perspective right from the start.